 Shampoo & conditioner: I’ve tried so hard to find a natural shampoo and conditioner that works with my hair but I can’t seem to find the right match.
 I use Kerastase Bain Vital Dermo-Calm shampoo for my dry scalp and Bain Volumifique conditioner for a little body.

 *Face wash: I’ve been using Desert Essence Tea Thoroughly Clean Face Wash for years now.
 It’s the perfect consistency, smell, and does exactly what I need it to do- wash off the day without being to drying.
 That being said, if you have dry skin, this probably isn’t the best product for you as it’s tea tree oil based.

 Clarisonic: I use my Clarisonic every night with the face wash to wash away dirt, and make up.
 When I don’t use it, I see a huge difference in the texture of my skin.
 I have this cute little pink one that is also easy to travel with.

 *Toner: The SW Basics toner has been one of my all time favorite beauty products for years.
 I tried it for the first time because my friend, Adina, founded the company, but quickly fell in love.
 It keeps my acne in check without drying out my skin.
 I also love that it’s made with only five ingredients.

 Makeup remover: I’ve been a Neutrogena oil-free gal on this front for as long as I can remember.
 It is the most efficient and doesn’t hurt my eyes.
-I only use this on my eyes though.
+This product is in my beauty routine daily but I only use this on my eyes.